JetBrains/kotlin-web-site/docs/topics/native/mapping-strings-from-c.md

 plugin documentation to learn about all the different ways you could configure it.

-Let's create a `src/nativeMain/kotlin/hello.kt` stub file with the following content to see how C primitive type declarations are visible from Kotlin:
+Let's create a `src/nativeMain/kotlin/hello.kt` stub file with the following content to see how C string declarations are visible from Kotlin:

 ```kotlin
 import interop.*